I’ve always wanted to try a simple clay activity with my preschoolers!

-RELATED: Simple activities are keeping us entertained during this time of social distancing.
+RELATED: Simple activities keep us entertained during this time of social distancing.
 See our entire list of 50+ kid activities at home.

 What can kids make with clay?